Activities

 • Required Slots: Specify which slots are needed to execute the action.
 You can select existing slots or create new ones.
 This informs the AI assistant when to prompt users for input.

-• Output Mapper: Defines the output object of the activity.
+• Output Mapping: Defines the output object of the activity.
 By default, it captures all data returned by the action.
 You can "dot walk" (e.g., response.field) to limit the output or use the advanced Moveworks Data Mappers editor for custom output structures.

 • Syntax: In the advanced editor, refer to the action’s payload as response.
 Note that unmapped response data is excluded from the output.